 The rainbow flag fluttered proudly in the breeze as I approached the office.
 I entered the building.
 Someone had been busy overnight.
 The lobby was festooned with rainbow flags and balloons.
 Gay Pride had reached the Wastelands and my office was celebrating.

 After inhaling my first cup of coffee I made my way to the canteen for breakfast.
 Rainbows, glitter, streamers everywhere.
-It resembled a dystopian nightmare.
+It was a dystopian nightmare.
 Sitting at the till in her usual position sat the sullen, Polish check out lady.
 She was sporting as rainbow bedecked t-shirt.
 She is grumpy at the best of times.
 Today she looked like she was chewing a wasp.

 There was a gaggle of heterosexual managers decorated with rainbow garlands and hairbands, with rainbow flags protruding from them.
 They acted like they’d taken a bump of speed.